 Property, furniture and fixtures of the Agency are depreciated over the estimated useful lives using the straight-line method.
 The estimated useful lives are as follows:

-Years
+Assets Years

-30 - 60
+Buildings 30 - 60

-10 - 60
+Improvements, restorations and renovations 10 - 60

-3 - 5
+Vehicles, machinery and furniture 3 - 5

 In governmental funds, capital outlay (capital assets) is reported as an expenditure and no depreciation expense is reported.

 2. Cash and Investments